Applying for Financial Aid

 Wake Tech’s school code for the FAFSA is 004844.

-To ensure aid is available to pay tuition, fees and books, the FAFSA and any required paperwork should be submitted by the priority deadlines listed below:
+To ensure aid is available to pay tuition, fees and books, the FAFSA and any required paperwork should be submitted by the following priority deadlines:

 The Federal Processing Center should provide an Estimated Family Contribution (EFC) within one to three weeks.
 You can check the status of your application online by logging into your account or by calling 800-433-3243.